Do You Believe? (tour)

 Do You Believe?
 Tour, also known as the Believe Tour, was the fourth solo concert tour by American singer-actress Cher.
 The tour, which took place in 1999 and 2000, promoted her album, Believe.

 History

 The tour began on June 16, 1999 and was initially planned to end on December 15, 1999, but due to it being very commercially successful, the tour was extended from December 30, 1999 to March 5, 2000 in North America.
-Cyndi Lauper, Wild Orchid, Michael McDonald and Julio Iglesias Jr. were the opening acts at different times during the tour.
+Cyndi Lauper, Wild Orchid, Michael McDonald, Julio Iglesias Jr., Lou Bega and Belinda Carlisle were the opening acts at different times during the tour.

 The August 28, 1999 performance at the MGM Grand Garden Arena was made into the Emmy Awards-nominated HBO television special Live in Concert, which aired the following day, and by year's end was released on VHS and DVD.
 As stated by Billboard, the HBO television special was the highest-rated original program in over 2 years.